 The rice paddies at the Randall’s Island Urban Farm are some of the only known rice paddies in New York City, and offer visitors a rare chance to see how a foundational part of the human diet is grown.
 They are also a fascinating example of how artificial wetlands ecology is used in food production.
 Each paddy holds 1,000 gallons of water in its soil and 1,600 grains of rice every season; each is powered by a solar-operated aeration pump.
 The rice is organically grown using aquatic plants; fish eat mosquitoes and mosquito larvae and protect the rice from other insects.
 Fresh water is added to each paddy every day using gravity-fed rain barrels.

-Randall’s Island Park hosts a 60-tree apple orchard that runs from the south entrance of the Urban Farm around the edge of Ballfields 62 and 63 and alongside the Hell Gate Bridge railroad trestle.
-The orchard is planted with Newton Pippens and with apples imported from Kazakhstan.
+Randall’s Island Park hosts 67 apple trees and eight peach trees, as well as a variety of persimmons, cherry, pears, blueberry and raspberry bushes.
+Newton Pippens and apples imported from Kazakhstan are featured in the Urban Farm.
 The Newton Pippen is a local variety of apples first developed in Queens near Newton Creek roughly 300 years ago.
 Kazakhstan is the region of the world were the apple is believed to have first developed in nature, and wild apple forests flourish there to this day.
 Randall’s Island’s trees were grown from branches harvested by researchers in the region and then grafted onto rootstock here in New York.

 The outdoor kitchen acts as the central meeting space of the Urban Farm Edible Educational Program.
 Here, students connect before and after their lessons, and the kitchen provides a space to cook simple meals.
 Using human-powered tools and utensils, students work as a team in the kitchen to cook meals for themselves and their friends; they can experiment with different recipes, from simple salads to pan-roasted popcorn.
 It is also the home of our bicycle-powered blender, which provides a lesson in engineering while allowing students to create watermelon smoothies, hummus, and pesto – all without electricity.